khue-tram/khue-tram/README.md

 - Business analytics for operational improvement and strategic decision-making
 - Data modeling and query optimization using SQL and NoSQL
 - Interactive dashboards and data visualization for stakeholder communication
-- ESG research and its impact on manufacturing performance
+- ESG research and its impact on coporation performance
-- Teaching and documenting technical concepts for learners and non-technical audiences
+- Technical concepts for learners and non-technical audiences

 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/khue-tram/)